 The department’s faculty are among the top researchers in areas such as stereotyping and prejudice, stress and breast cancer recovery, language development, Alzheimer’s, and schizophrenia.

-There are two student organizations in the Psychology Department: the Psychology Club and Psi Chi, the national psychology honors society.
-Both organizations host academic, social and service activities to facilitate student interaction, learning and service.
+There are three student organizations in the Psychology Department: Psychology Club, the Positive Psychology Club and Psi Chi, the national psychology honors society.
+These organizations host academic, social and service activities to facilitate student interaction, learning and service.

 A strong liberal arts education with a major in psychology will prepare students for entry into many career fields and graduate/professional programs.
 The following are some of the fields that graduates with bachelor’s degrees in psychology have entered: administration and management, business and industry, casework, child care, employment interviewing, gerontology, health services, marketing and public relations, personnel, probation and parole, psychiatric assistant, research or laboratory assistant, sales, preschool teaching, and technical writing.

 Close to 60 percent of psychology graduates pursue postgraduate education in a wide variety of fields, including psychology, counseling, social work, education, student affairs, law, medicine, human resources, nursing, public health, occupational and physical therapy, city and regional planning, and public policy.
 For more information on our alumni, check out our Alumni Survey results.

 Postgraduate areas of study specific to psychology include clinical, child clinical, cognitive, community, comparative, counseling, developmental, educational, environmental, experimental, forensic, gerontology, health, industrial/organizational, neuropsychology/psychobiology, psychometrics, quantitative, rehabilitation and social psychology.
 Students who earn advanced degrees in psychology have many career opportunities.
 Most psychologists are found in academic settings, independent practice, hospitals, clinics or other human services settings, and in business or government.